ansys/pyaedt-toolkits-antenna/doc/source/getting_started/installation.rst

 You can be up and running with four lines of code:

 .. code:: bash

    git clone https://github.com/ansys/pyaedt-toolkits-antenna
    cd pyaedt-toolkits-radar
-   python -m pip install -U pip uv uv venv uv pip install -e .
+   pip install -e .

 Now you can run it with:

 .. code:: bash

-   uv run run_toolkit
+   run_toolkit

 **Details**

 Installing Pytools installer in developer mode allows you to modify the source